Your quick guide to better doll photos.

 To be honest, unless you are making a living from your photography, what is the point of spending an hour or more on each photo? twisting it here and there?
 Cropping and burning and cloning and dodging and God-knows what other secret words are there?
 I say, make sure is “readable”, it looks nice, it’s not total rubbish and be done with it.
 Move on.
 Dolls need clothes and food and someone has to clean the house some days.

 Having said that, I do edit all my photos, I mostly take 20 or 30 photos per doll (when I am taking photos I take about 60 but delete about half in the camera before actually downloading them).
 I try to load at least 10 or 12 to my blog.
 I keep the rest all to myself because I am a bit selfish like that.
 It takes me forever to decide which ones to use!.

-I am now subscribed to Adobe Creative Cloud (highly recommend) and so I can edit in Photoshop and Lightroom.
+I am now subscribed to Adobe Creative Cloud (highly recommend it, it saves lives!) and so I can edit in Photoshop and Lightroom.
 Just learning how to use them so for now I am only playing with the curves, the colours and the filters.
-But give me some time and maybe I can show you later on how to edit a photo in a simple video tutorial.
+But give me some time and maybe I can show you later on how to edit a photo with a simple video tutorial.

 To watermark or not?

 I try to use a watermark so that if people find the photo one hundred years from now, and they don’t know my work at all, at least they can read in there where to find some more dolly goodness.

 Lately I have been making my watermark real tiny because I just feel it less intrusive to the beauty of the dolls, versus my initial watermarks that were a huge name screaming at you from a corner.
 Don’t like that at all anymore.